openmobilityfoundation/mobility-data-specification/provider/README.md

 Some combinations of parameters may return a small count of trips, which could increase a privacy risk of re-identification.
 To correct for that, Reports does not return data below a certain count of results.
 This is called k-anonymity, and the threshold is set at a k-value of 10.

-If the report returns less than 10 in any count, then a number of value -1 is returned.
+If the report returns count values from 1 through 10, then a number of value `-1` is returned to represent redacted data.
+Counts of `0` are still returned as usual.

 [Top][toc]